CodeAndCake/AppsFromScratch/sessions/01/README.md

 #### Background images

-You could add images to your app via CSS.
+You can add images to your app via CSS.
 This is useful if you want to set different images for different screen sizes (eg: one for mobile, a different one for tablets) as well as fine-tuning how your images should display.

 ```css
 body